msardello/python-data-pipeline/README.md

-# 🧠 AI SE Assistant — Unified Python Data Pipeline + FastAPI API
+# 🧠 Unified Python Data Pipeline + FastAPI API

-A clean, modular, professional-grade Sales Engineering dat apipeline that loads and validates opportunity data, computes analytics (win rate, pipeline by owner, top dels), and exposes both:
+A clean, modular, professional-grade data pipeline that loads and validates opportunity data, computes basic analytics (win rate, pipeline by owner, top deals), and exposes both:
 - a CLI tool, and
 - A FastAPI backend

-Both pwoered by one shared engine: pipeline_core.py
+Both powered by one shared engine: pipeline_core.py

-This project is built do demonstrat real-world Python engineering patterns used in analytics, automation, and SE tooling.
+This is an ongoing project for me, which is built to demonstrate Python engineering patterns used in analytics and automation.

 ---